 The LTER Education Digital Library Project is a collection of reviewed and annotated digital resources relating to the ongoing efforts of the Long Term Ecological Research (LTER) Network.
-Our educational resources are developed in collaboration with a diverse group of nearly 2,000 scientists, educators, artists, and educators located within the continental US, and across the International ILTER including Antarctica and the islands in the Caribbean and Pacific.
+Our educational resources are developed in collaboration with a diverse group of nearly 2,000 scientists, educators, artists, and educators associated with the LTER Network.

-The objective of the Education Digital Library is to develop and contribute to a collection that incorporates LTER research and facilitates the training, teaching and learning about long-term ecological science.
-Drawing on the diverse expertise of our researchers, educational resources examine a wide variety of habitats including agricultural lands, tundra, deserts, urban landscapes and more.
+The objective of the Education Digital Library is to develop and contribute to a collection that incorporates LTER research and facilitates training, teaching, and learning of ecological science drawing on the resources of long term observations, experiments, and models.
+Incorporating the diverse expertise of our researchers, LTER educational resources examine a wide variety of habitats including agricultural lands, tundra, deserts, urban landscapes, and more.

 We hope that our resources will be used to inform a broad community of learners in both formal and informal settings.

-Please search for LTER education resources and lessons.
+Please search for LTER education resources and lessons that fit your needs.

 One 45-60 minute period